Died aged c. 88

 The upper storey of this building was the meeting place of York Methodists from 1753 to 1759.
 John Wesley, Charles Wesley and George Whitefield preached here on several occasions during that time.
 The actual room which the Methodists occupied was destroyed by fire and replaced by the present room about the year 1880.

-Newgate, York, United Kingdom where he preached
+Newgate, York, United Kingdom where they preached

 John Wesley preached in the Small House Chapel near this site on 1st April 1762